RevealBi/Documentation/docs/web/getting-started-aspnet.md

 }
 ```

-This JavaScript code first calls the `$.ig.RevealSdkSettings.ensureFontsLoadedAsync` to ensure that all fonts have been properly loaded.
 Next, we instantiate a new instance of the `RevealView` by creating a new `$.ig.RevealView` and passing in the `#revealView` selector.

 The final `Index.cshtml` file should look like this: